 The initial indication we are seeking approval for is sarcopenia, an age-related degeneration of skeletal muscle, which is characterized by a loss of muscle mass, strength and function in elderly people (adults 65 years of age and older) leading to reduced mobility, or mobility disability, and increased risk of adverse health events and hospitalization, and potential death resulting from falls, fractures, and physical disability.
 There is currently no approved medication for sarcopenia, which is present in the elderly with an estimated prevalence range between six to 22% worldwide.
 We are currently testing the safety and efficacy of Sarconeos (BIO101) in an ongoing global, randomized, double-blind, placebocontrolled clinical study (SARA-INT) with 233 elderly patients with sarcopenia at risk of mobility disability.
 The enrollment to this study was completed in March 2020.
 The COVID-19 pandemic has resulted in the closure of study sites and changes to the protocol for this study.
 Such changes and revisions were submitted to and reviewed by the applicable institutional review boards, or IRBs.
 Despite the interruption of in-office visits and other disruptions that were imposed due to the COVID-19 pandemic, we were able to retain most of the study participants.
 The last patient completed his final on-treatment visit in December 2020.
+Despite the impediments, a total of 196 participants completed the SARA-INT study.
 Currently, we are conducting final assessment on the last patients in this clinical trial.
-We expect to announce top-line results from this study during the second guarter of 2021.
+We expect to announce top-line results from this study during the second quarter of 2021.